HL7/davinci-dtr/input/pagecontent/specification.md

 This Implementation Guide's use of CQL **SHALL** be [CQL version 1](http://cql.hl7.org/N1/).

 ##### Behavior when receiving malformed CQL
 If the CQL is malformed (is not syntactically correct) in any way, the app’s execution engine **SHALL NOT** attempt any execution of the malformed CQL, the app **SHALL** log the error, and the user **SHALL** be notified with an appropriate message indicating that population did not occur and they **SHALL** be allowed to enter the information manually either now or at a later time.
-The app **SHOULD** log failures and ensure the maintainer of the CQL/Questionnaire package is notified.
+The app **SHOULD** log failures and ensure the maintainer of the CQL/Questionnaire package is notified (see the [DTR Log Questionnaire Errors operation](OperationDefinition-log-questionnaire-errors.html) for details).

 In an effort to notify the appropriate party or maintainer that the CQL/Questionnaire is malformed, the app developer **SHOULD** use FHIR resource OperationOutcome.
 The details property of the OperationOutcome should use `MSG_BAD_SYNTAX` to indicate syntactical errors.
 The destination of the OperationOutcome should be the endpoint the malformed CQL/Questionnaire was retrieved from.